When one of our very own got engaged this year, it was such a happy thing. Because well, 2020 has been a rough one.

 And while we’re okay delaying our planning or compromising on the size of our wedding, I would prefer not to compromise on being able to (safely) hug our families at our wedding and laugh together over a shared meal.

-But for now, we’re chatting over the possibilities and waiting for things to become more clear.
+So for now, we’re chatting over the possibilities and waiting for things to become more clear.

 What comes next?